PhilMarsh/adventofcode/README.md

 # adventofcode
 http://adventofcode.com

-All solutions are written in Python3.
+All solutions through 2024 are written in Python3.

+2025 is golang.